 Choosing your skill speed

 The Paladin rotation is functional at almost all skill speeds.
 The only requirement is a minimum level of skill speed in order to get 11 GCDs in Fight or Flight, which is possible at virtually any recast speed faster than 2.50 (more reasonably, anything less than 2.47).
-In optimization, common GCD speeds have been anywhere from 2.40-2.43 this tier.
+Common GCD speeds lie anywhere between 2.40 and 2.45.

 Outside of high-end optimization, choice of skill speed has little impact on the Paladin rotation, and can be chosen for comfort (faster speeds are more forgiving and latency-friendly for fitting 11 GCDs into FoF).